CickandLimited/ubiq480/README.md

 * `boot.scr` – compiled boot script.
 * `rootfs/` – Debian Bookworm ARMEL root filesystem.
 * `ubiq480.img` – bootable microSD card image.
-* `build.log` – aggregated log output mirroring the console.

 Source checkouts are cached under `output/cache/` so subsequent runs only need to rebuild changed artefacts.
 All of these files remain ignored by Git via the repository `.gitignore` rules.
+Console output is mirrored to a tracked `build.log` file at the repository root for post-run inspection.

 ### Root filesystem generation